Royal Clarence Hotel: Restoration

-On 8 November 2019 it was reported that 18 Cathedral Yard had now been repaired, having undergone a three-year complete restoration undertaken by the same restorers who restored Windsor Castle following its 1992 fire, completed in November 1997.
+On 8 November 2019, repairs were completed on 18 Cathedral Yard, having undergone a three-year complete restoration undertaken by the same restorers who restored Windsor Castle following its 1992 fire, completed in November 1997.
 There was then a second round of bids for the sale, and restoration work to complete the repairs of The Well House Tavern Pub and The Royal Clarence Hotel.

-On 18 August 2020 it was announced that the site had been sold to James Brent of South West Lifestyle Brands limited, and the former chairman of Plymouth Argyle Football Club.
+On 18 August 2020, the site was sold to James Brent of South West Lifestyle Brands limited, and the former chairman of Plymouth Argyle Football Club.
 The approved planning permission was already in place for reconstruction of the Royal Clarence Hotel façades as a 74-bedroom hotel due to be completed after 18 months.
 However, on 28 October 2021 the development company said the hotel scheme was "significantly unviable" and it was working on an alternative plan.